YXY1988/yxy1988.github.io/_posts/2018-10-07-How to Make a Chinese Resume with LaTeX.md

 ---
 layout: post
-title: How to Make a Chinese Resume with LaTeX (Final)
+title: How to Make a Chinese Resume with LaTeX
 subtitle: Series 1 of "LaTeX: From Getting Started to Giving Up"
 date: 2018-10-07T00:00:00.000Z
 author: yxy